Full-time MBA success stories

 Pre-MBA: Regional Sales Manager, hospitality industry, USA

-“I work for Accenture Strategy, with a focus on customers and addressing their changing needs.
-My previous experience wasn't an exact match for the role of Strategy Consultant, but the internship and real-life consulting projects that I completed during my MBA were key to securing the position.
+“I work at Accenture Strategy, with a focus on customer strategy (including sales and marketing strategy) and speciality expertise in data privacy, digital trust and cybersecurity.
+My previous experience wasn't an exact match for consulting so the MBA, with live consulting projects and a summer internship, was key to securing the position.

-“The MBA consultancy projects gave me great insight into the consulting sector and provided me with experience that I could directly apply to secure - and succeed in - my role at Accenture.
-The projects also helped me identify relevant skills I didn't know I had; I discovered that I can quickly learn and adapt to new business concepts, industries, clients and working cultures.
-These skills are highly valued in the consulting world, and indeed in any sector, and make me a real asset to my firm.
+"The MBA consultancy projects gave me great insight into the consulting sector and provided me with experience that I could directly apply to my role at Accenture.
+The projects helped me identify the skills I already had and could strengthen, and highlighted the skills I needed to develop.
+In professional services, adaptability is important – to new industry verticals, functional areas and client work cultures.
+By the end of the MBA, I was able to display that I had these highly-valued skills, which have made me a real asset to my firm.

 Fatema El-Wakeel, Egyptian, Class of 2015